astridx/meinblog/content/posts/joomla/32joomla-einen-service-hinzufuegen-routing.en.md

   - Joomla
 ---

 Search engine friendly URLs do not work yet.
 We use a service to repair this fault.
-At the same time, this is a good example to work out what is necessary to integrate a service in a Joomla extension.
+At the same time, this is a good example to work out what is necessary to integrate a service in a Joomla extension.<!-- \index{service} -->

 ## For impatient people